burger

 2. Temporary Rejection

-The server temporarily rejects the delivery of the email and sends a temporary error message (code 4xx).
-This means that the message is not permanently rejected, but that the sending server must try again later.
+The server temporarily rejects the delivery of the email and sends a temporary error message (4xx code).
+This means that the message is not permanently rejected, but the sending server must try to send it again later.

 3. Retry